Home > Get Started

 Before you start talking with your local officials, you need to find out what’s going on in your community.

 What supports exist now for family caregivers in your community, and what needs improving?
-For states where we have local efforts already going, you can read our state overview pages to help you get connected with local allies.
+You can read the archived versions of our 2016 state overview pages to help you get connected with local allies.
+You will need to do your own research to find out how things have changed since 2016.

 What programs are listed on local websites?
 What are companies doing to support family caregivers?
 Are there programs that could be supported, and is there a need to expand them or create new ones?
 Are there “smarter” solutions that haven’t been discussed widely but could be?